wheerdam/linuxjoy/linuxjoy-api.md

 ## The LinuxJoystick Class

 `LinuxJoystick` is a Java class that can be used to interface with a Joystick device in Linux.
 The constructor for the class takes the path to the Joystick device file and the number of buttons and axes that the controller has.
-The following is a list of `LinuxJoystick` functions:
+The following is a list of `LinuxJoystick` public functions that are to be used by user programs:

 ```java
 public void poll()